 Coordinate Geometry.
 One of the most elegant ideas in all of mathematics is the idea of the coordinate plane.
 Other names include the x-y plane, the rectangular coordinate plane and the Cartesian plane.
 And that final is in honor of the person who discovered it, the French mathematician Rene Descartes.
-Show Transcript
+Read full transcript

 Descartes's brilliant idea began by simply putting two numbers lines at right angles to each other.
 So of course, we know a number line has whole numbers on it.
 It has fractions, it has decimals and it goes on forever in both the positive direction and the negative direction.
 And so what we have here really are just two number lines crossing.